 Students are encouraged to use the Writing Center, located in Administration 200, at any stage during the writing process.
-Writing Center tutors, who include students, staff, and faculty, are trained to assist writers with focus, content, clarity, grammar, and mechanics in their works-in-progress.
-Students not only receive help on their writing projects, but also learn how to improve their writing skills.
-Some of these skills may include prewriting, planning, drafting, using sources, revising, and editing.
-Students may sign up for a half-or full-hour appointment by stopping by the Center or calling (651) 603-6233.
+Writing Center tutors, who include students, staff, and faculty, are trained to assist writers with focus, content, clarity,

-Please contact Jody Ragan about content on this page last updated on September 12 2007.
+Please contact Jody Ragan about content on this page last updated on September 24 2008.